 How can acupuncture help?

 - Increase circulation of blood throughout the head, assisting in the oxygenation of tissue and cycling out cortisol and other waste products.

 - Provide a drug-fee alternative to help manage headaches.

 - Function as preventative measure (the earlier headache signs/symptoms can be found and treated, the better – regular check-ups are recommended in these instances)

 - Lower the heart rate and blood pressure and relax the muscles in and around the head

-- can help to produce neurochemical messenger molecules (serotonin and dopamine) that are linked to the body’s general feeling of happiness and wellbeing that patients feel after a treatment.
+- can help to produce neurotransmitters (serotonin and dopamine) that are linked to the body’s general feeling of happiness and wellbeing that patients feel after a treatment.

 Acupuncture at Restore

 The professional, experienced acupuncturists at Restore Health & Wellness assist patients with all forms of headache and migraine.
 Working with the patient and their care team, such as the patients GP or specialist, to develop a working diagnosis and an appropriate care plan.
 The safety profile of acupuncture is also excellent, with very few adverse events when performed by a trained practitioner.